 - 1. Students must reapply for financial aid each academic year as soon as possible after October 1. - If a student has ever been convicted of the possession or sale of illegal drugs for an offense that occurred while he or she was receiving federal student aid (such as grants, loans or work-study), the student may be in jeopardy of losing his or her aid. - 3.
 Code of Conduct for Education Loan Practices: Johnson & Wales University's student loan policies take borrowers interest into consideration.
 The university has adopted the Code of Conduct for Education Loan Practices requiring all university employees and agents to act lawfully, ethically and with integrity, and to avoid actual or potential conflicts of interest in connection with education loans made to prospective, current or former students and their families. - 4.
 All undergraduate annual loan amounts are subject to pro-ration.
 Please note that a student/borrower remains responsible for the repayment of education loans that he/she borrows even if the student is not successful in completing the educational program and/or obtaining employment.
-No student is required to apply for, or accept, any particular type of financial aid. - 5.
-Student loan borrowers are required to complete student loan exit counseling prior to leaving Johnson & Wales University.
+No student is required to apply for, or accept, any particular type of financial aid. - Student loan borrowers are required to complete student loan exit counseling prior to leaving Johnson & Wales University.
 For more information on student loan responsibilities and to complete student loan exit counseling, refer to Loan Repayment. - 6.
 Students and parents of students are advised that if they enter into a Title IV, HEA loan, the loan data will be submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders and institutions determined to be authorized users of the data system. - 7.
 There is a maximum eligibility on the total amount of JWU scholarships and grants that the university will award to a single student during a given academic year.
 The maximum amount is determined prior to each year's financial aid awarding process and includes both university-funded and university-administered monies.
 Please contact Student Financial Services for further information regarding this policy.

-- 8. Students participating in programs that are not assessed at full-price tuition (e.g., study abroad) may not be eligible for all of their institutional grants, scholarships or loans, and the offer may be pro-rated. - 9.
-Students are not denied financial aid solely on the grounds that the student is participating in a study abroad program.
+- 8. Students participating in programs that are not assessed at full-price tuition (e.g., study abroad) may not be eligible for all of their institutional grants, scholarships or loans, and the offer may be pro-rated. - Students are not denied financial aid solely on the grounds that the student is participating in a study abroad program.

-Please consult the catalog for a complete listing of scholarships and grants that are available to Johnson & Wales University students.
-Available scholarships may also be posted in Student Financial Services, and on the Scholarships and Grants webpage of the JWU website under Outside Agencies.
+Available scholarships may also be posted on the Scholarships and Grants webpage of the JWU website.